-- Resource control emerges as an initial glue that first allows operators to programme their infrastructures, i.e., as an initial new service that allows to allocate, monitor, execute and remove service elements on/from sets of nodes and links.
-To avoid vendor lock-in and to allow truly end-to-end slicing, it is exactly this glue that requires standardisation, and not any domain-specific management interface. - Resource control must be able to reach out to all resources controllable by a tenant and be capable to check the states and operations of all service- or slice-specific elements on those resources.
-Besides, the realisation of the resource control itself should follow the insights from above, i.e., it must be distributed over all controllable nodes and must support elasticity of itself (reaching out to new elements, adaptability, including in structure, self-preservation, conflict awareness).
+- Resource control emerges as an initial glue that first allows operators to program their infrastructures, i.e., as an initial new service that allows to allocate, monitor, execute and remove service elements on/from sets of nodes and links.
+To avoid vendor lockin and to allow truly end-to-end slicing, it is exactly this glue that requires standardisation, and not any domain-specific management interface. - Resource control must be able to reach out to all resources controllable by a tenant and be capable to check the states and operations of all service- or slice-specific elements on those resources.
+Besides, the realisation of the resource control itself should follow the insights from above, i.e., it must be distributed over all controllable nodes and must support elasticity of itself (reaching out to new elements, adaptability, including in structure, self-preservation, conflict awareness). - Resource control needs to be able to handle questionable data quality, how to proceed when data is not good or biased, developing either fallbacks, or safe modes.
+Solutions need to be self-stabilizing, and able to address all these potential uncertainties.